 Who may apply for a grant?

-Applications for the Fellowships are invited from any institution in the UK who has the infra-structure, ability and qualified staff to supervise the training in both clinical and scientific training in childhood inflammatory bowel disease.
+Applications for the Fellowships are invited from any institution in the UK who has the infrastructure, ability and qualified staff to supervise the training in both clinical and scientific training in childhood IBD.

 Applications for a PhD studentship are invited from any department / supervisor in the UK with suitable laboratory facilities and are qualified to supervise the three year PhD student in paediatric IBD.